MarcusBuer/OBS-Anti-Mic-Monitoring-Desync/README.md

 ## Installation

-You can either download the `AntiMicMonitoringDesync.py` file directly from github, or clone this project using git clone using the command `git clone https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync.git`.
+You can either download the `AntiMicMonitoringDesync.py` file directly from github, or clone this project using the command `git clone https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync.git`.

 To use this script you need to have Python installed on your machine, on the version 3.6 (due to OBS scripting module compatibility) and configure your OBS to locate the Python folder (Tools->Scripts->Python settings).

 ## Usage

-On OBS, find the script panel on Tools->Scripts, click on the `+` button to add a script, and select the script file you downloaded / cloned from github.
+On OBS, open the scripts panel on Tools->Scripts, click on the `+` button to add a script, and select the script file you downloaded / cloned from github.

-On the right side you can select which input device you want to sync, and how often the sync should be done.
+On the right side you can select which input device you want to automatically re-sync, and how often the sync should be done.

 ![OBS Script Panel](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/blob/702686b032313de596f1033ca23b11812604900f/script%20panel.png)

 ## Contributing

 Contributions are always welcome!

 If you have any sugestion or issue, please leave an [issue](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/issues).

 ## FAQ